 A few final pointers

 - These tools are the tip of the iceberg.
-There’s so much more to social media, including Instagram, Pinterest, Youtube, Reddit, and more.
-There’s not a vast amount the therapy world can do to fit into these though, thus for now we’re leaving it at these 4.
+There’s so much more to social media, including TikTok, Clubhouse, Pinterest, YouTube, Reddit, and more.
+While there’s opportunities with all of these, to greater and lesser extents (Therapist TikTok is now definitely a thing), we’ll leave it at these main four for now.
 We may add to this post over time though, so take a look back from time to time.

 - Throughout use of all these tools, remember not to break any confidentiality agreements with clients, and we recommend keeping any contact with clients private.